gavinning/Emmet.js/README.md

 ```

 ### Using
-Emmet.js is based on the emmet syntax so [just use it](http://docs.emmet.io/abbreviations/syntax/).
+Emmet.js is based on the emmet syntax so [just use it](http://docs.emmet.io/abbreviations/syntax/). **Be careful, Emmet.js does not support grouping as emmet does with parenthesises**.
 In these examples, I'll represent Node objects by their HTML syntax, but they are Node objects!

 Create a div:
 ```javascript